TakeMeHome™ – a new free HIV/STI home testing program

 - Arizona reported a positivity rate of 1.2%.

-Who are these tests targeting?
+Who are these tests trying to reach?

 What happens to individuals from non-participating jurisdictions?